All Episodes

 But people that know I don't want to talk to them don't call me, and that's fine.

-Ninety-nine of my interpersonal communications when I'm not in somebody's presence or with email.
+99 of my interpersonal communications when I'm not in somebody's presence are with email.

 When somebody wants my cell phone number, that's a huge decision.

-And when somebody asks me to give them a call, I just not and plus when the phone rings, you know, I actually tense up when the phone rings, because there's somebody on the other end and they're gonna want something.
+And when somebody asks me to give them a call, I just not, and plus when the phone rings, you know, I actually tense up when the phone rings because there's somebody on the other end and they're going to want something.

-Nobody ever just calls, say, hi, what's up, what's happened, what's going on.
+Nobody ever just calls, say, hi, what's up?

 Always.